quicwg/multipath/draft-ietf-quic-multipath.md

   the multipath extension as defined in this document.
 This is a variable-length integer specifying the maximum path identifier an endpoint is willing to maintain at connection initiation.
-  E.g. if initial_max_path_id is set to 1, only connection IDs associated to Path IDs 0 and 1 should be issued by the peer.
+  For example, if initial_max_path_id is set to 1, only connection IDs associated to Path IDs 0 and 1 should be issued by the peer.
   If an endpoint receives transport parameter initial_max_path_id with value 0, it MUST NOT cause any error, and notice that the peer want to